loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 ## The Functional Operation Scheme

-Being an intermediate web service, the *Adapter* serves both as a client with regard to the external service (for example, with regard to the Credit Reference Bureau – CRB) and the SOAP web service with regard to Loginom workflow (or any other outside information user).
+Being an intermediate web service, the *Adapter* serves both as a client concerning the external service (for example, concerning the Credit Reference Bureau – CRB) and the SOAP web service with regard to Loginom workflow (or any other outside information user).
 Serving as a web service, the *Adapter* provides the WSDL description according to the SOAP standard.
-The WSDL description enables to provide a clear definition of parameters of interaction with the web service, including the XML messages formats, by means of which such interatcion is performed.
+The WSDL description enables to provide a clear definition of parameters of interaction with the web service, including the XML messages formats, by means of which such interaction is performed.
 At the same time, serving as a client, the *Adapter* provides transformation of these messages from the SOAP format to the individual formats of the external services and backwards.

 The functional operation scheme of the *Adapter* is shown in Figure 7.